ditojs/dito/packages/utils/README.md

 # Dito.js Utility Functions

-Dito.js is a minimal and modern web framework, based on Koa2 and Objection.js
+Dito.js is a minimal and modern web framework, based on Objection.js, Koa.js and Vue.js

-More documentation to come soon.

 Released in 2018 under the MIT license, with support by https://lineto.com/